 Yoga teaches us to control what we can, and let go of what we can’t.

-Working as an online Diabetic Health Coach, I have the opportunity to speak with diabetics from around the world on a daily basis over a 3-12 month period.
+Working as an online diabetic health coach, I have the opportunity to speak with people with diabetes from around the world on a daily basis over a 3-12 month period.
 One common denominator I see in people with diabetes, myself included, is a need for control.
 What I love about yoga is that it is an incredible way to learn to let go of perfection and expectations.
 Living with this disease, there are good days and bad days.
 On the bad days, I’ve trained myself to reflect and say, “What could I have controlled so that my blood sugars were all in range?
 What things were out of my control?”
 This has taught me to control what I can, let go of what I cannot and continue to move forward.
 Mindset is the best tool you own.

 Yoga makes us more mindful of our food choices.

 Unlike many other exercises, yoga forces you to be present and go inward.
 After a 60-minute practice of actually reflecting and being aware of all the good you just did for your body—improving circulation, wringing out your organs, twisting to improve digestion, opening up your heart center—it’s very unlikely I’m going to leave a yoga class and go grab a Big Mac and fries.
 You are less likely to drift into a bad mindset because you are in touch with the beautiful nourishment your body deserves and needs.